The Petit Lenormand deck is available now. Limited stock

 A person who easily gets fired up in groups.

 On a psychological level, the Garden and the Whip can describe someone who needs the collective to feel stimulated but reacts quickly and strongly when tension rises.
-This person may tend to speak sharply, reignite debates, or respond quickly.
+This person may tend to speak sharply, reignite debates, or respond impulsively.
 The Sun in quintessence invites them to use their expressive strength to enlighten rather than to attack.
 The Bouquet emphasizes that a part of them aspires to be appreciated for their warm presence, humor, and sense of connection, more than for their ability to 'win' discussions.

 Profession